reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 15-31
 ```

-Here, we've begun defining `App` as a React component, and provide instructions for what do do once React mounts (i.e. when React starts).
+Here, we've begun defining `App` as a React component and provide instructions for what to do once React mounts (i.e., when React starts).

 * Line 19: We initialize the component state to display the `ConnectAccount` view.
 (As pictured below).
 * Lines 21 - 31: Hooks into React's `componentDidMount` lifecycle event, which is called when the component starts.
-* Line 22: We use `getDefaultAccount`, which accesses the default browser account. (i.e. MetaMask)
+* Line 22: We use `getDefaultAccount`, which accesses the default browser account. (i.e., MetaMask)
 * Line 26: We use `canFundFromFaucet` to check if we can access the Reach developer testing network faucet.
 * Line 27: If `canFundFromFaucet` is `true`, we set the component state to display the `FundAccount` view.
 * Line 29: If `canFundFromFaucet` is `false`, we set the component state to skip to the `DeployerOrAttacher` view.